spencertipping/tau/doc/pi0-gc.md

 ### Tenuring
 UTF9 doesn't provide any room for metadata to store details like "how many generations has this object been alive".
 I could allocate more [π₀ UTF9](pi0-utf9.md) space for this, but for now we just tenure after a single generation.
 If we have four heaps, the final generation requires the object to live for roughly eight new-gen collection cycles.

-**NOTE:** it's easy to allocate slack space within each heap generation; maybe that's worth doing.
-We'd also need that space for π₀ references, but that's also easy to create.

 ### Resizing